mrbarbitoff/ptv_project_bi/README.md

 `LoFfeR` folder contains the source code and reference materials of the **LoFfeR** toolkit that was developed to enhance the annotation of low-confidence pLoF alleles.

-The other scripts included in this repository are:
+The other files and scripts included in this repository are: